7tg/django-fsm-admin-django-4/README.rst

 4. By adding ``custom=dict(admin=False)`` to the transition decorator, one can disallow a transition to show up in the admin interface.
-This specially is useful, if the transition method accepts parameters without default values, since in **django-fsm-admin** no arguments can be passed into the transition method.
+This specially is useful, if the transition method accepts parameters without default values, since in **django-fsm-admin-django-4** no arguments can be passed into the transition method.

 .. code:: python